omargalal20/langchain-develop-llm-powered-applications-with-langchain-course/ice-breaker/README.md

 # Researcher Ice Breaker

-A LangChain agent that, given a healthcare professional's ResearchGate profile, searches ResearchGate to find academic profiles, conference participation, and publications.
-The agent will generate personalized icebreakers tailored to their research, initiatives, or affiliations.
+The **Researcher Ice Breaker** project is a LangChain-powered agent designed to generate personalized icebreakers for research professionals.
+Given a research professional's **ResearchGate Name**, the agent searches ResearchGate to find academic profiles, conference participation, and publications.
+It will then generate tailored icebreakers based on the individual's research, initiatives, or affiliations.

 # Architecture